ryanturcotte/iracing-schedule-viewer/README.md

 2. Number of series found does not match series to select.
 3. CSV Export may be missing a few series when I counted them.
 Unsure which ones.
 4. Haven't fully tested the web-based print view.
+5. Could add replacements for new tracks
+6. Some time replacements phrasing could be better.

 ## Background and AI Usage